 ELT 245.
-ELECTRICAL GROUNDING SYSTEMS (3.0.3) PREREQUISITE: ELT 101, ELT 102, and/or as required by program.
+ELECTRICAL GROUNDING SYSTEMS (3.0.3) PREREQUISITE: ELT 101 and ELT 102.

-the following: residential installations, commercial installations, and the function of independent grounding elements.
+This course provides the knowledge to understand how to properly ground an electrical system.
+Emphasis is placed on, but not limited to, the following: residential installations, commercial installations, and the function of independent grounding elements.
 On completion, the students should be able to explain and design a simple grounding system.